Dairy farm jobs placed Australia wide

-Other dairy farm jobs in New South Wales, Victoria, South Australia and Western Australia involve looking after the health of the herd and identifying any cows suffering from debilitating conditions such as mastitis.
+Other dairy farm jobs in Tasmania, New South Wales, Victoria, South Australia and Western Australia involve looking after the health of the herd and identifying any cows suffering from debilitating conditions such as mastitis.

 As is usually the case in a livestock environment, those occupying dairy farm jobs are required to keep an eye out for ill animals and report these issues to their dairy farm manager.

 Some jobs in the dairy industry involve overseeing the birth of dairy calves to ensure they are healthy and properly vaccinated.
 Dairy farm animal husbandry staff and veterinarians implement the most suitable feeding plan to ensure the herd is in the best condition possible.

 Other common dairy farm worker duties include managing the feeding and watering of the herd and ensuring all that animal waste is removed to maintain strict hygiene standards and prevent slips and falls.